DIG-/cpp-xrepo/readme.md

 ====================
 [![License](https://img.shields.io/static/v1?label=license&message=CC%20BY-ND%204.0&color=blue)](https://creativecommons.org/licenses/by-nd/4.0/)

 This is a private xmake repository.
+You can use it as you need, but can not modify.

 Instalation
 ===========